samhh/bukubrow-webext/README.md

 ### Building the binary

 Clone the repo, run `make binary-linux-x64` (or substitute `binary-linux-x64` for your preferred target) and then inside `./release` you'll have a zip identical to what you would have downloaded as a binary in step 1.
+Note that you'll need your target platform installed and configured with Cargo.

 ### Building the WebExtension